Techtonica/curriculum/projects/mern-pern-project.md

 Note: since this feature list only requires a UI to add a new sighting:

-- the other data can must be manually added to the DB (just make sure it's in `db.sql`)
+- the other data can be manually added to the DB (just make sure it's in `db.sql`)
 - this also means you only need `GET` API routes for the other resources

 ### Submission